Kadee80/DynamicWebF25/Week07/useReducer/README.md

 # Intro To Redux: `useReducer`

 Today we are going to first take a look at the React hook `useReducer`.
 To do so, we are going to make a quick counter (yes, another counter) in a `CounterPage` inside the app we have been working on for the past few weeks.
-Before we do that, let’s add another highly reusable component called `Card`.
-Our card component is simply a full width div with a light rounded border, a drop shadow, and the ability to add in other custom classes via the `className` prop.

-Note: Last week we disabled our Typescript Plugin when working with Flow.
-Let’s make sure it is re-enabled today so we have access to all of the autocomplete goodies that plugin gives us for free.
+ Let’s make sure out typescript plugin  is enabled today so we have access to all of the autocomplete goodies that plugin gives us for free.

 To enable/disable the TypeScript plugin, go to the extensions panel (4th icon down in the left sidebar) and search :